Kayn-Pleiades/kayn.homework.01/README.md

     After it worked perfectly, I shared what had led me to my solution in hopes the others would find it helpful as well!
     Once that was settled, I added alt text to all my images.

+Commit 6: final commit
+    Added "Social Solution Services" to the title.
+    Finished up the README document.

 ## credits

 Resources I utalized during this assignment:
 Semantic Elements: https://www.w3schools.com/html/html5_semantic_elements.asp
 Addtional info on HTML structure: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure
+Guide on how to crop images in CSS: https://www.educative.io/edpresso/how-to-crop-an-image-in-css